 - Not utilizing the complementary supplemental professional expertise of other respective health, fitness, and/or medical experts to best serve the trainee (i.e., not making, where needed, appropriate referrals to other professional experts such as an orthopedic doctor, sports psychologist, dietitian, strength and conditioning coach, and/or a physiotherapist, etc. .)

-- making, where needed, appropriate referrals to other professional experts such as an orthopedic doctor, sports psychologist, dietitian, strength and conditioning coach, and/or a physiotherapist, etc.)
+- Not making, where needed, appropriate referrals to other professional experts such as an orthopedic doctor, sports psychologist, dietitian, strength and conditioning coach, and/or a physiotherapist, etc.)

 - Not providing accurate and timely responses for the trainee’s pressing questions about the prescribed training regimen (e.g., when does my first workout session occur?
-When will I know if my fitness is plateauing or if I need to adjust certain exercises or load parameters?)not there are no specific markers or signs that you need to change your training regimen.
+When will I know if my fitness is plateauing or if I need to adjust certain exercises or load parameters?) there are no specific markers or signs that you need to change your training regimen.

 If you think your child has any of the following signs, you should talk to a doctor before letting him or her do any more physical activities.
 The following are warning signs of overtraining and stress during or after sports or physical activities:

-- Pain, swelling, or redness in any part of the body
+- Pain, swelling, or redness in any part of the body.

 - Localized tenderness, loss of function, hemorrhage